| 16

 Most

-smaller moths went unnoted although the first of the second brood Pyrausta
+smaller moths went unnoticed although the first of the second brood Pyrausta

 nigrata was definitely recorded from